dvali1/macular/papers.md

 ## Results
 17 DALK cases
+Interface opacity was observed in seven (41.2%) eyes in the DALK group, those that underwent manual dissection during the operation.

 ## Conclusions: there were no significant differences in the postoperative visual and refractive results between the DALK and PK groups.